Best Ergonomic Tools – Top 7 Picks for All-Day Comfort

 Looking down at a laptop screen is a fast track to severe neck pain.
 The Nulaxy C3 acts as a dead-simple, 7-inch aluminum riser that forces your eyeline up, effectively mimicking a desktop monitor setup for under $20.

 It effectively drops your laptop’s running temperature thanks to the open-back aluminum acting as a thermal sink.
-But as the manufacturer admits, typing directly on the elevated keyboard is incredibly wobbly—you absolutely need an external keyboard.
+But as the manufacturer admits, typing directly on the raised keyboard is incredibly wobbly—you absolutely need an external keyboard.

 Verdict